tomedwrds/Lox-Language-Tree-Walk-Interpreter/README.md

   <li>Classes with SuperClass support</li>
 </ul>

 The implementation of this Lox Rust Interpreter is based of the book *Crafting Interpreters*.
 This projects contains a scanner that produces tokens from an input file, a parser which constructs an AST (Abstract Syntax Tree) and a tree walk interpreter.
+Unit tests are also included.